Starfield (video game): Setting

 Starfield takes place in the Settled Systems, a region of space extending outwards from the Sol System for approximately 50 light-years.
-In the 2050s, humanity explores Mars.
-By the 2150s, a method of faster-than-light travel called the "Grav Drive" is invented; however, around this time, Earth's magnetosphere begins to destabilize, gradually rendering the planet uninhabitable.
-Humanity is forced to use the Grav Drive to settle other star systems, starting with Alpha Centauri in 2156, which leads to the founding of the United Colonies (UC) in 2159, the New Atlantis colony on Alpha Centauri's planet Jemison in 2160, and the colony's designation as the UC's capital in 2161.
+Through the 21st and early 22nd centuries, exploration and colonization of the Solar System occurs at a gradual pace until the invention of the "Grav Drive" in the 2150s, which makes faster-than-light travel possible.
+Soon afterwards, Earth's magnetosphere begins to destabilize, gradually rendering the planet uninhabitable.
+Humanity is forced into a mass exodus from Earth to settle other star systems, starting with Alpha Centauri in 2156.
+The United Colonies is formed as the self-declared successor to the governments of Earth in 2159, based in the city of New Atlantis on Alpha Centauri's planet Jemison.

-In 2189, the Freestar Collective breaks away from the United Colonies.
-Around the year 2310, the United Colonies and Freestar Collective engage in a military conflict called the Colony War.
-Other factions include: House Va'ruun, a growing destructive cult; the Ryujin Corporation, a near-omnipotent conglomerate with dubious ethics; Ecliptic, a shadowy and mercurial group of mercenaries; and the Crimson Fleet, a band of space pirates and outlaws.
+In 2189, the Freestar Collective breaks away from the United Colonies, intending to allow more autonomy and self-governance among its loose confederation of colonies.
+This new faction's capital is established in Akila City, on the planet Akila in the Cheyenne system.
+The two governments' opposing efforts for control of the Settled Systems eventually result in the Colony War from 2308 until a tense truce is declared in 2311.
+Other factions include: House Va'ruun, a reclusive and militaristic cult; the Ryujin Corporation, a near-omnipresent megacorporation that frequently utilizes corporate espionage; the Crimson Fleet, a tightly organized band of space pirates and smugglers; and Ecliptic, a shadowy order of technologically-advanced mercenaries.

 The visual aesthetic of the Starfield universe, inspired by real-world technology such as that used by NASA, was dubbed "NASApunk" by director Todd Howard.